A-Biann/A-Biann/README.md

 - 👋 Hi, I’m Tzu-Hsun Tseng (A-Biann is my nickname, or you can call me Jessie:)
 - 👀 I’m interested in programming (try to solve leetcode problems as many as I can) and electronics
-- 🌱 I’m currently learning React.js, everything about electronics, and project management
+- 🌱 I’m currently learning React.js, Angualr, backend, everything about electronics, and project management
 - 📫 How to reach me [email](hsungrass@gmail.com) & [facebook](https://www.facebook.com/profile.php?id=100005270655040)

 <!---